Milad-Zaman/fdap-2024-Milad-Zaman/Apartment_Analysis/6.Results/README.md

 ## Part 2: Determinants of WG Listing Duration

 What are the most influential variables that affect the duration a WG listing remains online?
 As mentioned in the literature, recent studies show that key determinants include price, size, and location, with proximity to amenities like schools and bakeries playing a significant role (Marcelo Del Cajias & Freudenreich, 2023).In this analysis I want to answer this question with the data collected from web scraping of WG-gesucht for searching WG and apartments in Hamburg.
-In the **final_data.xlsx**, the data of Availability_in_hours, Price, Size, Rooms and location are used for an OLS regression.
+In the **final_data.xlsx**, the data of Availability-in-hours, Price, Size, Rooms and location are used for an OLS regression.
 The equation of regression is:

 $$
-Availability_in_hours = \beta_0 + \beta_1Price + \beta_2Size + \beta_3near-to-uni + \beta_4near-to-airport + \beta_5near-to-hbf + \beta_6near-to-city-center + \beta_7Rooms
+Availability-in-hours = \beta_0 + \beta_1Price + \beta_2Size + \beta_3near-to-uni + \beta_4near-to-airport + \beta_5near-to-hbf + \beta_6near-to-city-center + \beta_7Rooms
 $$

 where:
-- Availability_in_hours: the duration each Ad has been online on the WG-gesucht
+- Availability-in-hours: the duration each Ad has been online on the WG-gesucht
 - Price : the rental price in €.
 - Size : size of the room in m².
 - Rooms: number of rooms